An algorithm to recognize regular singular Mahler systems: Introduction

-A Mahler system is said to be \emph{Fuchsian at $0$} if the entries of $A$ are analytic functions at $0$ and $A(0)\in {\rm GL}_m\left(\Q\right)$.
-To say it differently, a system is \emph{Fuchsian at $0$} if $0$ is not a singularity of this system.
+A Mahler system is said to be \emph{strictly Fuchsian at $0$} if the entries of $A$ are analytic functions at $0$ and $A(0)\in {\rm GL}_m\left(\Q\right)$.
+In other words, a system is strictly Fuchsian at $0$ if $0$ is not a singularity of this system.
 It follows from \cite[Prop.
-34]{Ro18} that systems which are Fuchsian at $0$ are regular singular at $0$.
-Since the multiplication by a rational function of a system does not modify its equivalence class, there exist systems which are regular singular at $0$ but are not Fuchsian at $0$.
+34]{Ro18} that systems which are strictly Fuchsian at $0$ are regular singular at $0$.
+Since the $p$-Mahler system associated with some matrix $A$ and the $p$-Mahler system associated with the matrix $z^\nu A$ for some $\nu\in \Z$ are ${\mathbf K}$-equivalent, there exist systems which are regular singular at $0$ but are not strictly Fuchsian at $0$.
 Note that not all Mahler systems are regular singular at $0$.
 For example, the system

-associated with the generating series of the \textit{Rudin-Shapiro} sequence is not regular singular at $0$ (see Section \ref{sec:Example}).
-The main result of this paper reads as follow.
+associated with the generating series of the \textit{Rudin-Shapiro sequence} is not regular singular at $0$ (see Section \ref{sec:Example}).
+The main result of this paper reads as follows.

 \begin{thm} Let $A \in {\rm GL}_m\left(\Q(z)\right)$ and $p \geq 2$.
 There exists an algorithm which determines whether or not the Mahler system \eqref{eq:Mahler_at_0} is regular singular at $0$.
 This is done by computing the dimension of an explicit $\Q$-vector space.
-If the system is regular singular at $0$ the algorithm computes a constant matrix to which the system is equivalent and a truncation at an arbitrary order of the Puiseux development of the associated gauge transformation. \end{thm}
+If the system is regular singular at $0$ the algorithm computes a constant matrix to which the system is equivalent and a truncation at an arbitrary order of the Puiseux expansion of an associated gauge transformation. \end{thm}

-In \cite{CDDM18}, the authors built an algorithm to decide whether or not a Mahler system has a fundamental matrix of solutions in ${\rm GL}_m(\K)$.
-In that case, the system is regular singular at $0$ and $\K$-equivalent to the identity matrix.
-From this point of view, Theorem \ref{thm:algo} can be seen as a generalisation of the results of \cite{CDDM18}.